michaelgrosner/tribeca/etc/README.md

 ### Dockerfile
-To run K.sh under winy (or if you love Docker), make use of the [Dockerfile](https://raw.githubusercontent.com/ctubio/Krypto-trading-bot/master/etc/Dockerfile):
+To run K.sh with Docker, please make use of the [Dockerfile](https://raw.githubusercontent.com/ctubio/Krypto-trading-bot/master/etc/Dockerfile):

-1. Please install [docker](https://www.docker.com/) for your system before proceeding.
+1. Install [docker](https://www.docker.com/) for your system before proceeding.
 Requires at least Docker 1.7.1.
 Mac/Windows only: Ensure boot2docker or docker-machine is set up, depending on Docker version.
 See [the docs](https://docs.docker.com/installation/mac/) for more help.

 2. Copy the file [Dockerfile](https://raw.githubusercontent.com/ctubio/Krypto-trading-bot/master/etc/Dockerfile) into a text editor and edit the environment variables (named `API_*`) to match your desired configuration.